- Practice Schedule Fall 2020

 Game and Practice Schedule

-All 3rd Grade teams attend a Group Training Night on Wednesday evenings at Stone Fields (near Blackburn Hall) with their coaches assisted by professionals from the New England Revolution.
+All 3rd Grade teams attend a Group Training Night on Wednesday evenings with their coaches assisted by professional coaches.
 These are fast paced, learning-by-playing sessions that help players (and coaches) develop technical skills and tactical awareness appropriate for their age group.
 In addition, the coach typically holds one team-specific practice session each week.

 Modified Format for learning

 3rd Grade soccer games are played on a standard field with 7 players, including a goal keeper, on each team.
 The games will be refereed and all general soccer rules, except off sides, will be in effect.
-In addition, WYSA has some special rules for this level of soccer development, intended to focus on player education;
+In addition, WYSA and its partner programs have some special rules for this level of soccer development, intended to focus on player education;

 Re-takes of throw-ins, goal kicks, free kicks and re-starts are allowed after the referee has explained (or demonstrated) the infraction.